9mm Makarov vs. 9mm Luger: The 9mm Cartridge Battle

 The 9mm Makarov and 9mm Luger are two excellent handgun cartridge options for concealed carry and home defense.

-The 9x19mm Luger is the most popular centerfire handgun cartridge in the world bar none.
-Ammo is inexpensive, plentiful, and handguns are available in all shapes, sizes, and configurations to meet your shooting needs.
+The 9x19mm Luger is the most popular centerfire handgun cartridge in the world.
+Ammo is inexpensive, plentiful, and handguns chambered for it are available in all shapes, sizes, and configurations.

-The 9x18mm Makarov is a Soviet-era cartridge that is still in use today in several Eastern European countries as well in the Russian Federation.
-Makarov ammo was designed for use in a blowback handgun design which offers exceptional accuracy and relative low cost of production compared to other 9mm pistols.
+The 9x18mm Makarov is a Soviet-era cartridge that is still in use in several Eastern European countries as well as in the Russian Federation.
+Makarov ammo was designed for use in a blowback handgun design, which offers exceptional accuracy and relatively low cost of production compared to other 9mm pistols.

 Although the 9mm Makarov can be slightly more accurate, it should come as no surprise that our pick is the 9mm Luger.
-With so much ammo availability and the effectiveness of modern 9mm JHP ammo so readily available, it’s hard not to pick the Luger over the Makarov for most shooters.
+With so much ammo availability and the indisputably superior performance of modern 9mm JHP ammo, it’s hard for most shooters not to pick the Luger over the Makarov.

-However, if you own an older Makarov pistol, there’s no need to get rid of it as it will be a fine shooter for you for many years to come.
-However, I’d not go out of my way to pick one up unless you are a collector or prefer shooting more expensive and hard-to-find ammo.
+However, if you already own an older Makarov pistol, there’s no need to get rid of it.
+It will be a fine shooter for you for many years to come.

 Ammo Comparisons